 Definition: Number of staff (including contractors) allocated to the lease.
-Notes: Include an estimated number of staff that are regularly assigned to work in the tenancy on any given day - 'Staff Allocated to Lease' should be include all staff (including contractors) regardless of if they were present in the tenancy on the 'as at' reporting date.
+Notes: Include an estimated number of unique/individual staff that are regularly assigned to work in the tenancy on any given day - 'Staff Allocated to Lease' should include all staff (including contractors) regardless of if they were present in the tenancy on the 'as at' reporting date.
 This includes those on short term leave (i.e. less than 30 days consecutive leave), but not long term leave or secondment.
 Where the lease includes a shopfront, staff reported should be the total number of staff for the lease.
 If available, Entities should utilise their Human Resource (HR) teams to obtain the necessary data to complete this section.
-The number of staff assigned to a tenancy is a key factor in determining a lease's regular utilization rate, Occupational Density and Work-point Vacancy Rate.
-Format: [nn,nnn]
+The number of staff assigned to a tenancy is a key factor in determining a lease's regular utilisation rate, Occupational Density and Work-point Vacancy Rate.
+Exclude: As this is a count of unique staff, Average Staffing Level (ASL) or Full-Time Equivalent (FTE) values must not be reported in this field.
+Format: [nn,nnn] Nork-points Definition: Total number of work-points within the usable office area of the property.
+A work-point is defined as a desk, enclosed office or a counter where it would be reasonable to expect a person to carry out office work on an ongoing basis.
+This would apply to traditional, flexible or activity-based working fit-out arrangements.
+Notes: If an office is fitted-out for two or more people, then the office is to be counted as containing two or more work-points as appropriate.
+If a counter is the primary location for office work for two or more people, then the